Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

-- What do they do? – Knowing what your customers do for a living and what they’re interested in is a great way to more precisely target your marketing.
+- What do they do? – Knowing what your customers do for a living and what they’re interested in is a great way to target your marketing.

 - Why are they buying? – Do you know the reason why they’re in your market?
-If you do, it’s easier to pair their needs with what you can give them.
+If you do, pairing their needs with what you can give them is easier.

 - When are they buying? – Find out when your target market typically makes this type of purchase.
-That way, you can increase your chances of getting their attention they want to give it to you.
+That way, you can increase your chances of getting the attention they want to give to you.

-- What makes them feel good? – Knowing what gives a customer that precious good-feeling glow is key to making sure they become repeat customers.
+- What makes them feel good? – Knowing what gives customers that precious good-feeling glow is key to ensuring they become repeat customers.

-- What do they expect? – Understanding expectations is critical in order to meet those expectations.
+- What do they expect? – Understanding expectations is critical to meeting those expectations.
 Whether your customers expect fast delivery or 24/7 customer support, knowing what they want from you is half the battle.

 - How do they feel about your company? – Hearing praise about your company is nice.
 Hearing where the pain points are is even better.
-You have to know where your business could use a little improvement to, well, improve!
+You have to know where your business could use a little improvement to improve!